Alessandro100/concordia-campus-guide/.github/CONTRIBUTING.md

 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less
 * Reference issues and pull requests liberally after the first line

+### Naming Conventions
+A folder and sub folder name should always start with small letters and the files belong the folders is always in pascal case

+Pascal case -> SampleFileName.js
+Ex: components/common/CustomButton.js

+When importing modules, leave a space between the brackets and end with a semicolon

+Ex: import { ScrollView, View, TouchableOpacity, KeyboardAvoidingView, ListView, AsyncStorage, Alert  } from ‘react-native’;

+Javascript variable names should be camel case

+Camel Case -> var sampleVariable;

+### Layout Conventions

+Always end statements with a semicolon ‘;’
+Do NOT use setState() in the render() function

+### Commenting Conventions
+* Place the comment on a separate line, not at the end of a line of code.
+* Insert one space between the comment delimiter (//) and the comment text.
+* Begin comment text with an uppercase letter.
+* End comment text with a period.
+* Make sure to add a comment if your method/logic is not super clear

+Ex: // This is a test comment.

+### Language Guidelines
+Define variables using ‘const’ whenever you can, if not use ‘let’ over ‘var’ Props should not be changed as they are considered immutable

+### Git Guidelines
+* Each feature / user story will have it’s separate branch to work on
+> Branch Structure: Master - Staging - [Features]
+* Before any commits are entered into master, they must be approved by a pull request.
+Request any of us to review.
+When working on user stories, ALWAYS branch off from staging (i assume this is develop) into your own feature branch (feature/#19-add-toggle-button).
+Work on your story then after you run the test, make a pull request to merge to staging (develop).
+Code review will follow.
+At the end of the sprint (or release) a dedicated teammate will merge staging into master.
+When adding a bug to github, add:
+* Which branch and commit it was found on
+* How to replicate the bug
+* Which user story (github issue) it affects
+* When making git commits
+* Make each commit focused on one thing
+* Making refactoring commits should be as such
+        Ex: “Refactored code for pull request #12 for issue#16”
+* Have relevant names and tag the user story it's connected to at the end
+        Ex: “Added toggle button to google maps [Issue #16]” Where Issue #16 is the github issue